AdobeDocs/commerce-extensibility/src/pages/webhooks/signature-verification.md

       raw-http: true
 ```

-The code example below shows how the signature can be verified in the APP Builder action:
+The following code example below shows how the signature can be verified in the App Builder action:

 ```javascript
 const { Core } = require('@adobe/aio-sdk')